Shot846/SimpleShieldMod/README.md

 - Megasphere
 - Armor Bonus

-It doesn't replace the player, it's all ACS.
+It doesn't replace the player, it's all ACS Magic.

 It also works perfectly in multiplayer.